 Referees' comments to the author(s): Referee: 1 Comments for the Authors This is a nice study that uses an array of appropriate analyses to demonstrate that seed predation by larvae of a butterfly causes selection against early flowering in a species of gentian, and that this selection contrasts with opposing selection experienced by the gentian where the butterfly is absent.
 These results are consistent with some previous studies showing the importance of selection exerted by antagonists on flower phenology.
 Because the causes of variation in selection are not documented often, this manuscript goes beyond many previous studies by demonstrating that the occurrence of ants, a second host of the butterfly, is necessary (but not sufficient) for the occurrence of the butterfly and thus influences selection.
 The analyses are mostly limited to comparing selection in the presence and absence of the butterfly, yet there remains considerable variation in selection when butterflies are present.
 This variation is not addressed.
 To what extent is this variation accounted for by variation in the abundance of butterflies?

 The reviewer is right in that the main focus of the study is comparing the direction of selection between populations with and without the butterfly.
-We find that populations without the butterfly always experience selection for earlier flowering while populations with the butterfly always experience selection for later flowering.
+We find that populations without the butterfly always experience selection for earlier flowering while populations with the butterfly experience selection for later flowering in most of the cases (selection gradients for phenology were negative in 8 out of 11 populations in both study years, see Appendix S4).
 Still, we agree with the referee in that there is considerable variation in selection also in populations where the butterflies are present.
 We also agree that it is reasonable to assume that this variation is related to variation in butterfly abundance, selection for later flowering being stronger in populations with higher butterfly abundances.
 We had in fact considered to include a test of this hypothesis.
-The reason that we did not include it in the previous version was that we were lacking detailed independent data on the abundance of butterfly individuals within populations.
+The reason why we did not include it in the previous version was that we were lacking detailed independent data on the abundance of butterfly individuals within populations.
 We can, however, use the mean number of eggs per recorded plant individual within each population as a proxy for butterfly abundance and examine how this measure of abundance is related to differences in the selection gradient for flowering time among populations with the butterfly.
-We have now included the results of such analyses for both study years in the results section (P11, L294-300).
+We have now included the results of such analyses for both study years in the results section (P11, L231-234).
 We do not find any significant relationships between mean egg number and selection gradients for flowering time, although the trend is in the expected direction (selection gradients are more negative, i.e. selecting more strongly for later flowering, when mean number of eggs is higher).
-In addition to reporting these results, we now also clearly acknowledge the existence of variation in selection in populations with the butterfly in the discussion (P14, L395-396, 409-414).
+In addition to reporting these results, we now also clearly acknowledge the existence of variation in selection in populations with the butterfly in the discussion (P14, L318-323).

 My main remaining question concerns the impact of this variation in selection on the evolution of flowering phenology in this species of gentian.
 Is this variation in selection important evolutionarily, and for example can it account for local variation in flowering phenology, or for larger geographic scales of variation?
 As the authors point out there are increasing numbers of studies showing spatial variation in selection, and I realize their emphasis is on the cause of the variation, but to what extent does this variation have detectable and consequential evolutionary impacts?
 Is the overall result stabilizing selection because of the fine-scale nature of the variation, or is selection divergent enough to cause spatial or geographic variation and evolutionary divergence?